prabirshrestha/sprockets-dotnet/README.md

 ## Usage (script-side)

-In your CoffeeScript files, write Sprockets-style comments to indicate dependencies, e.g.
+### Javascript

+Write Sprocket-style comments to indicated dependency, eg.

+    //= require dependency

+If you want to bring in a whole folder of scripts, use

+    //= require_tree dir

+### CoffeeScript

+Write Sprocket-style comments to indicated dependency, eg.

     #= require dependency

-(or `//= require dependency` in JavaScript).
 If you want to bring in a whole folder of scripts, use

     #= require_tree dir